Chelsea Gray: Connecticut Sun (2015)

+Los Angeles Sparks (2016–2020)

 Prior to the 2016 season, Gray was traded to the Los Angeles Sparks along with two first round picks in the 2016 WNBA draft and a first round pick in the 2017 WNBA draft in exchange for draft rights to Jonquel Jones and the 17th pick in the 2016 WNBA Draft.
 Joining forces with Candace Parker, Kristi Toliver and Nneka Ogwumike, Gray would come off the bench as the back-up point guard on the Sparks roster, playing 33 games with 1 start and averaging 5.9 ppg.
 The Sparks were a championship contender in the league, finishing 26–8.
 The Sparks were the number 2 seed in the league with a double-bye to the semi-finals (the last round before the WNBA Finals) facing the Chicago Sky due to the WNBA's new playoff format.
 The Sparks defeated the Sky 3–1 in the series, advancing to the WNBA Finals for the first time since 2003.
 In the Finals, the Sparks were up against the championship-defending Minnesota Lynx.
 Gray's playing time would be slightly increased in the Finals and was able to provide an offensive spark off the bench for the Sparks.
 In Game 4 with the Sparks up 2–1, Gray scored a team-high 20 points off the bench in 24 minutes of play, but the Sparks still lost the game.
 In the decisive Game 5, Gray scored 11 consecutive points for the Sparks in the second half.
 The Sparks would win Game 5 and the 2016 WNBA Championship.

 With Toliver leaving the Sparks in free agency to join the Washington Mystics, Gray would be moved to starting point guard, following her heroic off-the-bench performance in the Finals.
 Gray would have a breakout season in 2017 as she scored a career-high 25 points on May 27, 2017, in a 75–73 loss to the Atlanta Dream.
 Gray would also be voted into the 2017 WNBA All-Star Game, making it her first career all-star game appearance.
 She finished off the season leading the league in three-point field goal percentage and averaged career-highs in scoring, rebounds, assists and minutes as the Sparks finished second place in the league with a 26–8 record, receiving a double-bye to the semi-finals.
 The Sparks would go on to advance to the Finals for the second season in a row, after defeating the Phoenix Mercury in a 3-game sweep, setting up a rematch with the Lynx.
 In Game 1 of the 2017 WNBA Finals, Gray scored a new career-high 27 points and hit the game-winning shot with 2 seconds left, sealing an 85–84 victory to give the Sparks a 1–0 series lead.
 However, the Sparks would lose in five games, failing to win back-to-back championships.